 If an apprentice is sick due to COVID-19 and/or is unable to do any learning for four consecutive weeks or longer, we can arrange for them to have a break in learning.

-MAY 2020 UPDATE: The Government have advised that Early Years settings and childminders should open to children from 1st June 2o2o.
-Please follow the guidance published on 12th May https://www.gov.uk/government/publications/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings
+The Government have advised that Early Years settings and childminders should open to children from 1st June 2020 and schools from September 2020.
+Please follow the up to date guidance for schools and childcare settings.

 This section will be relevant to early years providers that are employers, and that usually have a mix of public income (largely this will be funding for the free early education entitlements, also known as ‘DSG funding’) and private income (largely this will be the fees that parents pay for childcare beyond the free entitlements).

 Childminders are less likely to be employers, and therefore are less likely to be eligible for support via the CJRS.
 Childminders may find the Self Employment Income Support Scheme more relevant.